-After reading this article, you will realize that sound is essential for so many parts to go the body to operate how they should.
+After reading this article, you will realise that sound is essential.
 And remember to listen and learn as well as enjoy the wonderful world around us.

 Author: Hanae Armitage – science writer in the Office of Communications.
 Email: firstname.lastname@example.org

-If you have enjoyed reading ‘Audiophile sound and health’, share with friends – thank you.
+If you have enjoyed reading ‘Audiophile sound and health’, please share with friends – thank you.